dylanrandle/ac299_website/index.md

 # Preamble

-Over the last few months, [I](https://dylanrandle.github.io/) have been working with *Pavlos Protopapas*, *David Sondak*, and the rest of the researchers at *Harvard IACS* to develop methods for **training neural networks to solve differential equations in a fully unsupervised fashion.**
+Over the last few months, I ([Dylan Randle](https://dylanrandle.github.io/)) have been working with [Pavlos Protopapas](https://iacs.seas.harvard.edu/people/pavlos-protopapas), [David Sondak](https://www.seas.harvard.edu/directory/dsondak), and the rest of the researchers at [Harvard IACS](https://iacs.seas.harvard.edu/home) to develop methods for
+**training neural networks to solve differential equations in a fully unsupervised fashion.**
 The solutions of differential equations *are functions*, so we believe that *learning the function* is interesting in its own right.
 We are excited by this work for two reasons: first, we believe that having